A Few Thoughts on Process...

 My intentions were to produce a video that took into consideration the musical properties of tone, timbre, contour and rhythm, with the hopes of evoking a visceral response in the viewer.
 Video, being a time-based medium, inherently embodies some of these qualities, allowing opportunities to use time not only for narrative, but for cadence, tempo and flow.

 With a propensity to work in multiple video channels, I began an in-depth study of fugue structure - a compositional technique that features two or more voices built upon a common subject or theme.
 A traditional fugue gradually builds through the use of repetition and imitation.
-Drawn to the idea of actions and events occuring simultaneously, I wanted to create an artwork that had multiple voices that came together as a whole.
+Drawn to the idea of actions and events occurring simultaneously, I wanted to create an artwork that had multiple voices that came together as a whole.

 The imagery of fugue structure that I was uncovering was remarkably similar to the editing timeline in post-production video work.
 With this in mind, I began making drawings of video timelines and installation ideas in an attempt to understand how I may begin to organize a multi-channel video fugue.